 - (a) For purposes of this Item, a "target" means a number or percentage, or a range of numbers or percentages, adopted by the issuer of women on the issuer's board or in executive officer positions of the issuer by a specific date. - (b) Disclose whether the issuer has adopted a target regarding women on the issuer's board.
-If the issuer has not adopted a target, disclose why it has not done so. - (c) Disclose whether the issuer has adopted a target regarding women in executive officer
+If the issuer has not adopted a target, disclose why it has not done so. - (c) Disclose whether the issuer has adopted a target regarding women in executive officer positions of the issuer.
+If the issuer has not adopted a target, disclose why it has not done so - (d) If the issuer has adopted a target referred to in either (b) or (c), disclose: - i) the target, and - ii) the annual and cumulative progress of the issuer in achieving the target.

 The Corporation has not adopted a target for women on the Board of Directors or in executive officer positions because we do not believe that any candidate for membership to our Board of Directors or for an executive officer position should be chosen nor excluded solely or largely because of gender.
-In selecting director nominee or executive candidates, we consider the skills, expertise and background that would complement the existing Board and management team.
-Directors and executive officers will be recruited based on their ability and contributions.